The Magnificence of Sleeping on Authentic Bamboo Bedding

-The Frost family’s “dark cloud” experience was one that was fairly common back in the 2008-2009 period, with what looked like a collapsing economy and dismal future prospects, something that self-employed professionals like Mike and Tina (pictured at right) felt more acutely than many.
+The Campana/Frost family’s “dark cloud” experience was one that was fairly common back in the 2008-2009 period, with what looked like a collapsing economy and dismal future prospects, something that self-employed professionals like Mike Frost and Tina Campana (pictured below) felt more acutely than many.
 Tina’s graphic design skills and Mike’s computer and website consulting expertise were facing a bleak marketplace in the wake of “the great recession,” and the smallscale, mail order business they had started was struggling.

 The unexpected item that produced opportunity for them was a gift of a set of sheets…not just sheets, but something called “bamboo sheets.”
 At first glance, sheets—and bedding in general—isn’t an area where you’d expect to find life-altering motivation, but it didn’t take Mike and Tina long to realize there was something quite different about the gift they’d received.
 So, after experiencing first-hand the wonders of bamboo fabrics, they set out to learn all they could about what looked like an amazing product.

 Stepping Into the World of Bamboo

 Mike’s initial reaction to bamboo sheets was one of curiosity.
 “I wasn’t aware of this type of product,” he recalls, “but the first time I slept on them I was blown away!”
 It didn’t take Mike and Tina long to become thoroughly familiar with the incredible qualities of bedding products manufactured from bamboo, and to realize that this is the market niche they needed for their business.